The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Father’s Day Walk Run for Prostate Cancer

 The Father’s Day Walk Run for Prostate Cancer is an annual fundraising event hosted by Prostate Cancer Foundation Canada.
 The walk and run can be done either in-person or online, which means you can participate from anywhere in Canada.
-In 2025 the event is on Sunday, June 15th.
+In 2025 the event was on Sunday, June 15th.
+It happens again on Sunday next year, on June 21st.
 The local in-person option takes place at Burnaby Lake Park.

 GearUp4CF Bike Ride

 GearUp4CF is a 100 km non-competitive bike ride from South Surrey to Abbotsford and then back again.
-There is a shorter, 50 km option too.
+There’s also a shorter, 50 km option.

-For full details about the event and to donate or register, click gearup4cf.com.
+Click gearup4cf.com for full detais about the event and to donate or register.

 Playland Amusement Park